phsacramento/e-voting-api/README.md

 # e-voting-api

-This project is a [Rails](http://rubyonrails.org/) application used to SOMETHING.
+This project is a [Rails](http://rubyonrails.org/) application used to Technical Test.

 ## Dependencies